* Trip is Li's first to UK since taking office

 The state-owned China Development Bank Corporation (CDB), which finances government-led infrastructure projects and is looking to expand its overseas investments, signed a deal to build closer ties with TheCityUK, which represents Britain's financial industry.

 Lloyds Banking Group also signed a memorandum of understanding with CDB to help secure inward investment from China, with a focus on energy and infrastructure.

 China, whose $9 trillion economy is over three times the size of Britain's, wants to use the visit to move past differences with London over Tibet.

 Britain's relations with China took a nosedive in 2012 after Cameron met the Dalai Lama, the Tibetan spiritual leader who Beijing says is a separatist.
 Ties have recovered somewhat since, and Cameron visited China last year.

 But tensions remain.

-Beijing warned London on the eve of Li's visit not to lecture it on the subject if it wanted good economic ties .
-And British Deputy Prime Minister Nick Clegg said on Monday that the people of China were politically shackled to a Communist one-party state.
+China has ruled Tibet since 1950, and Beijing warned London on the eve of Li's visit not to lecture it on the subject if it wanted good economic ties.
+British Deputy Prime Minister Nick Clegg said on Monday that the people of China were politically shackled to a Communist one-party state.

-In an attempt to attract more of China's big-spending tourists, Britain's government said it would make its notoriously complex visa system easier to navigate.
-(Writing by Guy Faulconbridge and Andrew Osborn; Additional reporting by Ben Blanchard and Aizhu Chen in Beijing,; Saikat Chatterjee in Hong Kong, Vladimir Soldatkin in Moscow,; Oleg Vukmanovic in Milan and Nina Chestney in London; Editing by Mark Trevelyan)
+During the trip, which finishes on Wednesday, investors will be looking for any signals that Li, number two in the ruling Communist party, may send about the future of Asia's largest economy in two speeches he is due to give before leaving. ($1 = 0.5956 British Pounds) (Writing by Guy Faulconbridge and Andrew Osborn; Additional reporting by Ben Blanchard and Aizhu Chen in Beijing,; Saikat Chatterjee in Hong Kong, Vladimir Soldatkin in Moscow,; Oleg Vukmanovic in Milan and Nina Chestney in London; Editing by Mark Trevelyan and Sonya Hepinstall)